 In my experience, the advance worry is often worse than the actual conversation.
 Fretting over all that could go wrong takes energy away from healthy strategizing about how to help things go right.
 Put your energy where it’s most effective.

 I used to be a dean at a women’s college affiliated with the Sisters of Mercy.
 One of the nuns I really liked used to smile and say, “That student needs to pull herself up by her bootstraps.
 Get over it.
 Just do it.”
 I thought of her as the Nike of Nuns.
 While it’s not always the best advice, I do think there’s something worthwhile in taking even a small step to confront a fear instead of remaining in place, paralyzed by it.
-Do something, anything…it’ll get you started.
+Do something.

 This article was originally published in my regular column for The Monadnock Ledger.